RegestaItalia/trm-client/docs/setup.md

 - Download the RFC SDK from [SAP® Software Download Center](https://support.sap.com/en/my-support/software-downloads.html)

-> **TRM DOESN'T PROVIDE THE R3TRANS PROGRAM, IT CAN AND SHOULD ONLY BE DOWNLOADED FROM OFFICIAL SOURCES**
+> **TRM DOESN'T PROVIDE THE R3TRANS PROGRAM, IT CAN BE DOWNLOADED FROM OFFICIAL SOURCES**

 - On Windows